Welcome

 Welcome to the United States (U.S.) Department of the Navy's Hawaii-California Training and Testing (HCTT) environmental planning website.

-This website is an online resource for information on the preparation of the Environmental Impact Statement/Overseas Environmental Impact Statement (EIS/OEIS) to assess potential environmental effects associated with the Proposed Action to conduct at-sea military readiness activities within the HCTT Study Area (referred to as the “Study Area”).
-To meet training and testing requirements, the Department of the Navy (Navy) (including both the U.S. Navy and the U.S. Marine Corps), as the lead agency, jointly with the U.S. Coast Guard, U.S. Army, and U.S. Air Force, has prepared a Draft EIS/OEIS, which is currently available for public review and comment through Feb.
-11, 2025.
-The Draft EIS/OEIS includes an analysis of the potential environmental effects associated with conducting at-sea training and testing activities, and modernization and sustainment of ranges (collectively referred to as “military readiness activities”) within the HCTT Study Area.
+This website is a resource for information on the HCTT Environmental Impact Statement/Overseas Environmental Impact Statement (EIS/OEIS), which includes an assessment of the potential environmental effects associated with the Proposed Action to conduct at-sea military readiness activities within the HCTT Study Area (referred to as the “Study Area”).
+To meet training and testing requirements, the Department of the Navy (Navy) (including both the U.S. Navy and the U.S. Marine Corps), as the lead agency, jointly with the U.S. Coast Guard, U.S. Army, and U.S. Air Force, released a Final EIS/OEIS on Oct.
+3, 2025.
+The Final EIS/OEIS includes an analysis of the potential environmental effects associated with at-sea training and testing activities, and the modernization and sustainment of ranges (collectively referred to as “military readiness activities”) within the HCTT Study Area.

-The development of the EIS/OEIS will help the Navy and other U.S. military services meet their environmental compliance requirements, while ensuring military readiness by:
+The HCTT EIS/OEIS helps the Navy and other U.S. military services meet their environmental compliance requirements, while ensuring military readiness by:

 - Supporting current and future training and testing requirements